 On-Campus Recruiting Policies & Procedures

 In order to maximize opportunities for you and preserve the integrity of LionSHARE and the On-Campus Recruiting program (OCR), CCE has developed a set of policies and procedures.
-Failure to adhere to these expectations may result in LionSHARE warning, suspension or loss of recruiting privileges.
+Failure to adhere to these expectations may result in a LionSHARE warning, suspension or loss of recruiting privileges.
 Please watch this OCI Training Video and take a short quiz to learn more about the policies and how to best prepare for on-campus interviews.

 Cancelling or Rescheduling an On-Campus Interview